Transcranial Magnetic Stimulation

 Appointment New Patient Appointment or 214-645-8300

 TMS works by sending magnetic pulses into a targeted area of the brain involved with mood regulation.
-After a series of treatments, the magnetic pulses begin to alter the functioning of the nerve cells in such a way that the symptoms of depression improve and, in many cases, resolve completely.
+After a series of treatments, the magnetic pulses change how nerve cells function, helping to improve or, in many cases, resolve symptoms of depression.

-TMS is a noninvasive, office-based procedure, meaning there are no incisions and it does not require anesthesia or sedation.
+TMS is a noninvasive, office-based procedure, meaning it does not require anesthesia or sedation.

 Traditional treatment for mental health disorders begins with psychotherapy (counseling) and medications.
 If these treatments do not provide full relief, TMS may be a safe and effective alternative.

-Our interventional psychiatry team employs the most up-to-date clinical practices to determine who is most likely to benefit from TMS therapy and the optimal TMS treatment protocol for an individual patient.
+Our interventional psychiatry team – psychiatrists who have advanced training in caring for people with treatment-resistant mental health disorders – employs the most up-to-date clinical practices to determine who is most likely to benefit from TMS therapy and the optimal TMS treatment protocol for an individual patient.
 We believe strongly that a personalized approach to care yields the best results.

 At UT Southwestern, we use TMS to treat people with severe depression who have not had success with other treatments such as medications and psychotherapy.

-The first step in the treatment planning process involves a comprehensive evaluation with one of UT Southwestern’s interventional psychiatry specialists to determine if a patient is likely to benefit from TMS therapy or if another treatment should be considered.
+The first step in the TMS treatment planning process involves a comprehensive evaluation with one of UT Southwestern’s interventional psychiatry specialists to determine if a patient is likely to benefit from TMS therapy or another treatment.

 If TMS is recommended, the next step is to identify the optimal treatment location and protocol for the patient.

-TMS therapy is an outpatient procedure administered in a doctor’s office or clinic, with treatments occurring five days per week for up to six weeks.
+TMS therapy is an outpatient procedure administered in a doctor’s office or clinic, with treatments occurring 5 days per week for up to 6 weeks.
 Treatment sessions usually last 15 to 30 minutes.

 Each TMS procedure typically involves the placement of a magnetic coil over the front left region of the scalp.
 Once in place, the coil pulses rapidly, providing a gentle electrical stimulus to cells in the outer layer of the brain beneath the coil.